Rebound headache is the main cause of chronic frequent cephalgia, as it's known. It is directly the result of overuse of painkillers.

 This is perhaps just a reminder, to myself too, that when treatment is not succeeding in the way expected, we should consider looking elsewhere.

 The jaw joint is a not uncommon cause of severe migraine headaches and facial pain.
-Because the sensory nucleus of the trigeminal nerve is found in the upper cervical spine, neck problems are often a feature as well.
+Because the sensory nucleus of the trigeminal nerve is located in the upper cervical spine, neck problems are often a feature as well.

 Because it's becoming chronic you start taking more medication, and then on top of a neck or jaw joint problem you find yourself also suffering from rebound headaches from all the analgesics.